 Resources

-If you’re a game developer/publisher who wishes to promote better crediting practices, we highly encourage you to check the IGDA Game Credits Special Interest Group (SIG) guide, a 20-page document compiled by industry experts and contributors from various fields that includes best practices, toolkits and more.
+If you’re a game developer/publisher who wishes to promote better crediting practices, we highly encourage you to consult the IGDA Game Credits Special Interest Group (SIG) guide, a 20-page document compiled by industry experts and contributors from various fields that includes best practices, toolkits and more.
 Click on the picture below to get redirected:

 Miscellaneous